 Parents must notify the front office in writing of their plans to remove their child from school for an extended period of time.
 While it is the parent's prerogative to allow their children to miss school, the academic impact of such absences should be considered carefully.
-Students are responsible for obtaining all assignments during their absences.
+When students return from an extended absence due to a trip, students are responsible for obtaining all assignments from their teachers.